IbrahimUsmani118/Signal-iOS/README.md

 Have something you want to say about Signal Foundation projects or want to be part of the conversation?
 Get involved in the [community forum](https://community.signalusers.org).

+## How to run application
+# type the following step by step in your terminal

+1. cd Signal-iOS
+2. pod install
+3. open Signal.xcworkspace

 ## Cryptography Notice

 This distribution includes cryptographic software.
 The country in which you currently reside may have restrictions on the import, possession, use, and/or re-export to another country, of encryption software.